heroku/hatchet/README.md

 require 'hatchet'`
 ```

-If you do not specify `HATCHET_BUILDPACK_URL` the default Ruby buildpack will be used.
+If you do not specify `HATCHET_BUILDPACK_BASE` the default Ruby buildpack will be used.
 If you do not specify a `HATCHET_BUILDPACK_BRANCH` the current branch you are on will be used.
 This is how the Ruby buildpack runs tests on branches on CI (by leaving `HATCHET_BUILDPACK_BRANCH` blank).

 The workflow generally looks like this: